When the first Roomba was introduced, it was an inefficient robot that required a lot of babysitting.

-The main brushes are now in the front robot with a shorter side brush that has more prongs.
+The main extractors are now in front of the robot with a shorter side brush that has more prongs.

 This brush spins at a slower pace, so it does not kick around dirt as much as the I7 or earlier Roomba models.

 The square front of the Roomba S9 plus the wider extractors (by 30%) brings better edge and corner cleaning to the table.

 iRobot also adds a new 3D time-of-flight sensor at the front bumper that helps it navigate around tight areas.